roman-neuhauser/basexy/README.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-                BaseX: Base64, Base32, Base16 and others
+               BaseXY: Base64, Base32, Base16 and others
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ########################################################################
               Commandline Tools, C++17 header-only library
 ########################################################################

-This is an implementation of all five *Base X* encodings described in RFC 4648.
+This is an implementation of all five *Base XY* encodings described in RFC 4648.
 It is MIT-licensed, and written in C++17.